Outline

 - Communication, trust, boundaries, and accountability.

-- Applying the Seven Sacred Teachings in relationships.
+- Applying the language of Love and Virtue in relationships.

 Activities